ARCHER2-HPC/archer2-docs/docs/software-libraries/superlu.md

 # SuperLU and SuperLU_DIST

-SuperLU and SuperLU_DIST are libraies for the direct solution of large sparse non-symmetric systems of linear equations, typically by factorisation and back-substitution.
+SuperLU and SuperLU_DIST are libraries for the direct solution of large sparse non-symmetric systems of linear equations, typically by factorisation and back-substitution.
 The libraries are provided by Lawrence Berkeley National Laboratory and are freely available under a slightly modified